-If you have been thinking about raising chickens, read this to get started in a simple and cost-effective way.
-We are talking just the basics.
+If you have been thinking about getting chickens, read this basic guide to get started raising them in a simple and cost-effective way.

 Owning chickens in the suburbs might not be for everyone, but please consider it.
 Here's a long list of both the benefits and detriments of keeping chickens in a not-so-rural area.

 How do you get your chicken coop ready for blizzards, tornadoes, thunderstorms, flooding, or hurricanes?
 Don't wait until severe weather is imminent to prepare your flock for the storm.